 - file a closing report upon the termination of the Guardianship

-At Murad Law, we are able to assist clients in need of Guardianship with all aspects of the process, both before and after appointment, in order to secure the best possible protection and preservation of the family member’s health and assets.
+At Antony M. Eminowicz, Esq Law Office, we are able to assist clients in need of Guardianship with all aspects of the process, both before and after appointment, in order to secure the best possible protection and preservation of the family member’s health and assets.